[2026 Latest Edition] Complete Preparation Guide for the Kendo First Dan Promotion Examination Written Test | 30 Questions and Sample Answers

 Are you properly prepared for the written exam for the Kendo 1st Dan promotion examination?

-The first-dan examination includes a written test that was not included in the kyu examination.
+The first-dan examination includes a written test that was not included in the grade examination.
 This is an important examination item to check not only kendo technique, but also whether or not you understand the philosophy, spirit, and basic knowledge of kendo.

 ⚠️ Important Notice